 This is the point.
 Evidently no-one knew that a car bought for ten grand would be worth the best part of forty million four decades later.
 But of course these numbers are rare.
 Today’s prestige marques with race creds or exceptionally limited numbers (think Bugatti Veyron, Porsche 918 Spyder, Ferrari LaFerrari, McLaren P1 or Lamborghini Reventon) will undoubtedly go for massive money in 20 or 30 years’ time, but what about the mere mortals?

-Like stocks and shares or fine wine, buying cars now for returns in the future is a gamble – an expensive gamble – but if there is a little spare cash lying around, it’s worth thinking about what cars will be the meal tickets in 20 years.
+Like stocks and shares or fine wine, buying cars now for returns in the future is a gamble – an expensive gamble – but if there is a little spare cash lying around, it’s worth thinking about what cars will be the meal tickets in 20 years, those classic models that will feature in the top car restoration programmes of their day!

 One of the issues with modern day cars is that they are produced in huge numbers but while it’s unlikely that a 1983 Ford Escort 1.3L with 190,000 miles on the clock is going to have any residual value in a generation from now, a concourse condition Escort XR3i cabrio might.
 Same goes for a bog standard Renault 5, but a mint GT Turbo Raider on the other hand…